Ukhera/Netflix_sql_project/README.md

-# Netflix movies and TV shows analysis
+# Netflix movies and TV shows analysis using SQL